haskell/haskell-language-server/docs/contributing/contributing.md

 1. Prefer `ghc-exactprint` to manual text parsing.
 2. Prefer `ghc-exactprint` to manual code generation.
 3. Code generating actions should not try to format the generated code.
 Assume that the user is also leveraging HLS for automated code formatting.
-4. Put new code actions in their own plugin unless they are very closely aligned with an existing ghcide code action.
+4. Put new code actions in their own plugin unless they are very closely aligned with an existing code action.

 ## Sponsorship

-If you want to contribute financially you can do so via [open-collective](https://opencollective.com/haskell-language-server).
-In the past the funding has been used to sponsor [summer student projects](https://mpickering.github.io/ide/posts/2021-07-22-summer-of-hls.html).
+If you want to contribute financially, you can do so via [open-collective](https://opencollective.com/haskell-language-server).
+In the past, the funding was used to sponsor [summer student projects](https://mpickering.github.io/ide/posts/2021-07-22-summer-of-hls.html).